cosden/cosden.github.io/about.md

 ### Short Version

-I work at Princeton University as the Manager of *HPC Software Engineering and Performance Tunining* in the [Research Computing Department](https://researchcomputing.princeton.edu).
+I work at Princeton University as the Manager of *HPC Software Engineering and Performance Tuning* in the [Research Computing Department](https://researchcomputing.princeton.edu).
 Basically that means I lead the Research Software Engineering Group.